 When I make things, I try not to spend too much.
 Everything you see in my outfit didn’t cost much to make or acquire.
 Probably the most expensive aspect of this cosplay is the carabiner on my waist.
 You can scale up or down the quality of your cosplay as you like, but hopefully this provides a good picture of what can be made and at what cost.
 Anyway, ready to learn?
 Let’s go!

-I patterned the shirt using a basic t-shirt.
+I patterned the shirt of my Climbing Gear Link cosplay by using a basic t-shirt.
 Using my pattern, I cut and sewed the basic garment together.
 I then created the graphic you see on Link’s shirt.
 I used heat transfer vinyl to cut and transfer the design to my shirt.
 Using an iron, I pressed and carefully applied the lighter blue emblem to the sleeveless shirt.

 These pants were patterned off a loosely fitting pair of pants I have.
 After patterning the shorts, I cut and sewed the shorts together.
 Using a similar process to my shirt, I created the zig zag pattern you see on Link’s shorts and cut it out on heat transfer vinyl.
 After carefully lining up the design, I carefully applied one side of the design.
 After allowing the shorts to cool, and putting a towel in the leg area (to prevent heat from transferring to the work I had already completed), I lined up the design on the opposite side and pressed down with my iron—finishing the shorts.

 This part of my outfit was created with webbing, foam, and fabric.
 I first created the belt portion which included loops that I sewed on.
 The loops were created with the same webbing but I had to secure the ends of the loops as the webbing had a tendency to fray on the ends.